Three arrests made in 30-year-old Kelso man's January death; authorities say blunt-force trauma to the head contributed

-Three arrests were made related to the death of Joshua Frazier, 30, nearly six months after he was reported missing, Kelso police reported Friday.
+Three arrests were made related to the death of Joshua Frazier, 30, nearly six months after he was reported missing, the county sheriff’s office reported Friday.

 A previously unreleased autopsy report determined the Kelso resident died of “exposure and drowning, following blunt force head trauma,” according to police.